"By nature, men are nearly alike, but through their practices, they get wide apart."

 Effective preventive Medicine medicine for chronic diseases requires fundamental changes:

-• Raise the issue of the prevention of chronic diseases to the public agenda of senior politicians.
+- Raise the issue of the prevention of chronic diseases on senior politicians' public agendas.

 Public education, responsibility, accountability.

-• To create a simple, clear message, it is necessary to establish a budgeted and independent consumer body of experts to counter the producer's enormous economic interests.
+- Establishing a budgeted and independent consumer body of experts to counter the producer's enormous economic interests is necessary to create a simple, clear message.

 Medical ethics should be an integral part of medicine.
 (Not a separate sub-branch of the world of ethics.)